 -Like other hobbies or sports, getting up for the first time can be challenging.
 After a few tries however, you should get the hang of it.
 Keep your knees toward your chest and get the board underneath you as quickly as possible, but be sure not to stand up too quickly!

 We hope some of these pointers are helpful on your adventures on learning how to wakesurf.
-We’ll see you on the water in no time!
+We will see you on the water in no time!